PaoloEstorm/Arpmini/README.md

 ![IMG_8034](https://github.com/user-attachments/assets/a7da8271-f115-4ae6-a1e0-6f077bf8540f)

-Its features include:
+## Its features include:

-    Simple and intuitive UI.
+Simple and intuitive UI

-    Packed with settings for total customization.
+Packed with settings for total customization

-    Two independent MIDI inputs protected by optocouplers.
+Two independent MIDI inputs protected by optocouplers

-    Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously.
+Two MIDI outputs, which share the same signal to control multiple MIDI devices simultaneously

-    Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller, for enhanced versatility and remote control.
+Four backlit buttons, mappable and controllable via MIDI CC from an external MIDI controller, for enhanced versatility and remote control

-    32KB of memory to store up to 60 songs and various global settings, marked with an asterisk in the menu.
+32KB of memory to store up to 60 songs and various global settings

+Import/export songs between Arpmini and your computer using [Arpmini Editor](https://github.com/PaoloEstorm/Arpmini-Editor)

-    Built-in speaker for acoustic feedback and metronome.
+Built-in speaker for acoustic feedback and metronome and much more

-Arpeggio Styles
+## Arpeggio Styles

 Up: Notes played in ascending order

 Down: Notes played in descending order

 Up-Down: Notes played in ascending order, then descending

-    Down-Up: Notes played in descending order, then ascending Up+Down: Alternating ascending-descending sequence
+Down-Up: Notes played in descending order, then ascending

+Up+Down: Alternating ascending-descending sequence

 Down+Up: Alternating descending-ascending sequence

 Random: Notes played in a random order

-Selectable Scales
+## Selectable Scales

-    Major pentatonic scale
-    Minor pentatonic scale
-    Major scale
-    Minor scale
-    Harmonic Minor scale
-    Blues scale
-    Locrian scale
-    Lydian scale
-    Dorian scale
-    Phrygian scale
-    Inverted scale
-    Hexatonic scale
+Major pentatonic, Minor pentatonic, Major, Minor, Harmonic Minor, Blues, Locrian, Lydian, Dorian, Phrygian, Inverted, Hexatonic

-Arpmini Modes
+## Arpmini Modes

 <img width="1985" height="1986" alt="Modes" src="https://github.com/user-attachments/assets/2d0461d1-6c39-44a0-93d7-e996d8ff35f7" />

 Arp Mode: Arpeggiates the played notes based on the selected arpeggio mode.

 Rec Mode: Records and plays back up to 8 patterns of variable length, with a maximum of 32 notes each.

 Song Mode: Allows to chain up 8 recorded patterns, in any desired order.

 Live Mode: Allows the playback of one of the 8 different patterns, each assigned to one buttons/multi-button-combo.

 ## Functionalities: